“Air-Mobile”

 These divisional Assault Helicopter Battalions (AHBs) were usually comprised of 3 slick companies and 1 gunship company.
 Unlike independent AHCs, each company was made up entirely of either slicks or gunships.
 A representative example of this type of battalion was the 158th Assault Helicopter Battalion of the 101st Airborne/Airmobile Division.

-While we have The other uniform in the collection had yellow lances, this has red, and Red could imply ARA (Aerial Rocket Artillery and “Guns”) I do not if there was any particular meaning to this, maybe different ships used different colors at some point?
+While we have the other uniform in the collection that had yellow lances, this has red, and Red could imply ARA (Aerial Rocket Artillery and “Guns”).
+I do not know if there was any particular meaning to this, maybe different ships used different colors at some point?

 101st ABN C. Co AVN, Black Widows, Gunner:

-There could be a book written on the complete history of the 101st Airborne, Divisions, Company C. So keeping it short, on November 1 1966 the 2026th TC Truck Company was redesignated 188th AVN CO(AML) while it was stationed at Fort Campbell, in Kentucky.
-They were then deployed to Dau Tieng, Vietnam, and then again re-assigned to the 269th CAB “Black Barons” who had been activated on 1 July 1966 at Fort Bragg, North Carolina.
+There could be a book written on the complete history of the 101st Airborne Division, Company C. So, keeping it short, on November 1, 1966, the 2026th TC Truck Company was redesignated 188th AVN CO(AML) while it was stationed at Fort Campbell, in Kentucky.
+They were then deployed to Dau Tieng, Vietnam, and then again re-assigned to the 269th CAB “Black Barons,” who had been activated on 1 July 1966 at Fort Bragg, North Carolina.

 The 269th Aviation Battalion was part of the 1st Aviation Brigade that was a part of the 12th Aviation Group located at Cu Chi.
 They arrived in Vietnam on 28 January 1967.
 But they then relocated to I CORPS and were assigned to the 308th Combat Aviation Battalion with the handle of “Black Adler”, in early 1968.
 When the 188th was inactivated and constituted as Company C, 101st Aviation Battalion (Wings of the Eagle), in late December 1968.